ondewo/ondewo.github.io/README.md

 ---
 ### Data <a name="data"></a>
 The `data.js` file exports an `ondewo.technology` list, which contains objects that represent 1 API.
 It also contains an `ondewo.logos` object, with links to all the SDK logos, for easy replacement.
+The documentation of every new version of an API gets added automatically by the A.R.P command of the API.
 The structure of the API-objects looks like this:
 ```
 {